 Part 4 – Chris Benoit – A Radical Departure From WCW

 After the feud with Sullivan, Chris Benoit would eventually move on to everyone’s favorite five-time, five-time, five-time, five-time, five-time WCW World Heavyweight Champion, Booker T (yes, we all know Booker won it once more in WWE).
-Before he wore the big gold belt though, Booker feuded with Benoit for the WCW World Television Championship, until Book lost the title to Fit Finlay.
+Before he wore the big gold belt, Booker feuded with Benoit for the WCW World Television Championship until Book lost the title to Fit Finlay.
 This was a long feud, which saw the two later go at it over a series of eight matches to determine the number one contender for Finlay’s gold.
 It was supposed to be a best-of-seven series, and it looked to be headed that way when Benoit went up 3-1.

 Then Booker made a comeback, forcing a seventh match on WCW’s flagship television program, Monday Nitro.
 However, one of Benoit’s idols, Bret Hart, got involved in the final bout in an attempt to draw Chris to the New World Order.
 The Canadian Crippler wasn’t going to win that way, explaining to the referee what happened, causing himself to be disqualified.
 Not one to be outdone, Booker also refused to win that way, so an eighth match was called for at the 1998 Great American Bash.

-The winner would go onto face Finlay later in the night.
+The winner would go on to face Finlay later in the night.
 Booker picked up the victory there, but the series did wonders for both of their careers as singles competitors.
 They remained in the upper mid-card from then on.

 That really sums up Benoit’s career in World Championship Wrestling.
 He never quite made it past the upper mid-card.
 No matter how good he was, there was always someone else.
-There was always a Hulk Hogan, a Sting, a Kevin Nash, or any of the other names WCW had on lock.
+There was always a Hulk Hogan, a Sting, a Kevin Nash, or any other names WCW had on lock.
 There was always a ceiling for the majority of the roster.
 Not a glass ceiling, a simple ceiling.
 It was almost impossible to burst through, and if someone did, they were usually squashed back down.
 Chris Jericho and Rey Mysterio Jr. come to mind.
 Plenty of people won plenty of gold, Benoit included, but they were never stars.
 At least they were never treated as such.

 KEVIN NASH: "When Benoit and Guerrero hugged [at the end of WrestleMania XX], that was the end of the business.
 Has business been the same since that WrestleMania?
 Has it come close to the Austin era?
 Has it come close to the nWo or the Hogan era?
 You put two fucking guys that were great workers that were the same height as the fucking referees, and I’m sorry, man.
 Are you going to watch a porno movie with a guy with a three-inch dick?
 Even if you’re not gay, you will not watch a porno movie with a guy with a three-inch dick.
 That’s not the standard in porno films.
 So you put a 5-foot-7 guy as your world champion."